Chapter 1. Release notes

 - New UBI 8 based developer stacks

-CodeReady Workspaces 1.2 is available today in the Red Hat Container Catalog.
-Install it on OpenShift Container Platform or OpenShift Dedicated, starting at version 3.11, by following the instructions in the Administration Guide.
+CodeReady Workspaces 1.2 is available in the Red Hat Container Catalog.
+Install it on OpenShift Container Platform or OpenShift Dedicated, starting at version 3.11, by following the instructions in the Installing CodeReady Workspaces chapter of the Administration Guide.

 1.1.1.
 Notable enhancements

 CodeReady Workspaces 1.2 is compatible with OpenShift 4.1 and gets a dedicated operator leveraging the Operator Lifecycle Manager.

 22.214.171.124.
 New UBI 8-based developer stacks

 CodeReady Workspaces now provides default developer stacks for different technologies based on Red Hat Universal Base Image (UBI).
 All existing stacks are now based on UBI 8 so you can take advantage of the latest and greatest official Red Hat container images.